cloudflare/wrangler-legacy/docs/environments.md

 route = "example.com/*"
 ```

-In order to use environments with this configuration, you can pass the name of the environment via the `---envnv` flag.
+In order to use environments with this configuration, you can pass the name of the environment via the `--env` flag.

 With this configuration, Wrangler will behave in the following manner: